biblys/isbn/README.md

     $ composer install
     $ composer test

+Run tests in a docker container:

+    $ composer docker

 ## ISBN ranges update

 New ISBN ranges may be added from time to time by the